Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

-The top popular festival to attend in Traverse City is the National Cherry Festival, also called “Blessing of the Blossoms,” held since 1925.
-The festival is full of fun, favorite food, and, of course, lots and lots of cherries!
+The top popular festival to attend in Traverse City is the National Cherry Festival, also called “Blessing of the Blossoms,” which has been held since 1925.
+The festival is full of fun, favorite foods, and, of course, lots and lots of cherries!

-One of the most exclusive events not to miss is the Old Town Classic Car Cruise showcasing classic cars, trucks, and motorcycles at Turtle Creek Casino.
+One of the most exclusive events not to miss is the Old Town Classic Car Cruise, which showcases classic cars, trucks, and motorcycles at Turtle Creek Casino.